sccbioinformatics/SCC_CSENS_docs/docs/index.md

 3) Binds the sigularity images to `/scale` so they can be found system wide.

-4) Sets the `home` of Nexflow to the central copy on shared (`/scale/gr01/shared/nf-core/nextflow_sub/`).
+4) Sets the `home` of Nextflow to the central copy on shared (`/scale/gr01/shared/nf-core/nextflow_sub/`).
 This means each user doesn't need their own.

 When running a job, use the config file located here: